typescript-eslint/typescript-eslint/docs/getting-started/linting/FAQ.md

 - [My linting seems really slow](#my-linting-seems-really-slow)
 - [I get errors telling me "The file must be included in at least one of the projects provided"](#i-get-errors-telling-me-"the-file-must-be-included-in-at-least-one-of-the-projects-provided")
-- [I use a framework (like Vue) that requires custom file extensions, and I get errors like "You should add "parserOptions.extraFileExtensions" to your config"](<#i-use-a-framework-(like-vue)-that-requires-custom-file-extensions,-and-I-get-errors-like-"You-should-add-"parserOptions.extraFileExtensions"-to-your-config">)
+- [I use a framework (like Vue) that requires custom file extensions, and I get errors like "You should add "`parserOptions.extraFileExtensions`" to your config"](<#i-use-a-framework-(like-vue)-that-requires-custom-file-extensions,-and-I-get-errors-like-"You-should-add-"`parserOptions.extraFileExtensions`"-to-your-config">)

 ---